 In 1955, the district built its first facility, the fieldhouse in Jewett Park.
-In, 1973, the Jewett Park Community Center was opened, and in 2003, the Patty Turner Center (a joint program of the Deerfield Park District and the Village of Deerfield offering programs and services for adults 50 and above) was also opened to the public.
+In 1973 the Jewett Park Community Center was opened, and in 2003 the Patty Turner Center (a joint program of the Deerfield Park District and the Village of Deerfield offering programs and services for adults 50 and above) was opened to the public.
 With the construction of these two new facilities, the fieldhouse was torn down and replaced by a park pavilion with a warming house, restrooms, outdoor fireplace, a path system, new playground and more.

 The district is governed by an elected board of park commissioners who serve four-year terms of office without pay.
 The board meets the third Thursday of each month at the Jewett Park Community Center.
 Board members set policy for the district, which is administered by a director of parks and recreation and a staff of recreation professionals.
 The board receives community input through its citizen advisory committees, composed of appointed community volunteers, and from the general public.

 The park district offices are located at the Jewett Park Community Center, 836 Jewett Park Drive, Deerfield, IL 60015.